microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 ## Deploy the Azure Resources

-The following resources will be created the `rg-contoso-agent-workshop` resource group in your Azure subscription:
+The following resources will be created in the `rg-contoso-agent-workshop` resource group in your Azure subscription:

 - An **Azure AI Foundry hub** named **agent-wksp**
 - An **Azure AI Foundry project** named **Agent Service Workshop**